Home » Blog » Should Battleborn 2 drop out of the blue?

 What does the next Battleborn game look like?

-Personally, I can see Gearbox go into multiple directions with the next installment of Battleborn.
+Personally, I can see Gearbox going in multiple directions with the next installment of Battleborn.

 • Embrace the story mode and make it a “reskin” of Borderlands, as Battleborn has a great universe with deep lore.